Giving Tuesday Toolkit – Everything You Need To Succeed

 1. An introductory email

-3. A reminder email: To ensure that your donors do not miss the big date.
+3. A reminder email: Ensure your donors do not miss the big date.

-If you have the resources, you can schedule ‘keeping the buzz’ emails.
-They could talk about your organization’s stories, what you are hoping to achieve in this effort etc.
+You can schedule ‘keeping the buzz’ emails if you have the resources.
+These could discuss your organization’s stories, what you hope to achieve in this effort, etc.

 Useful resources: